-Cement is essentially a calcium silicate material, the most abundant components being tricalcium silicate (C_3S) and dicalcium silicate (C_2S).
+Cement is essentially a calcium silicate material, the most abundant components being tricalcium silicate (C3S) and dicalcium silicate (C2S).
 Upon the addition of water, both hydrates will form a gel called C-S-H gel, which is responsible for the strength and dimensional stability of the set cement at ordinary temperatures.
 At well temperatures that exceed 230°F, C-S-H Gel is subject to metamorphosis, which usually results in decreased compressive strength.
 This phenomenon is what we know as "Strength Retrogression", which is the main obstacle faced in high temperature cementing.
 This problem can be prevented by reducing the bulk lime-to-silica ratio (C/S ratio) in the cement.
 To accomplish this, the cement is partially replaced by silica.
 Previous research has been done by Nelson and Eilers (1985) that concluded the optimum value of silica added is 35-40% BWOC.

 2.3.
-The mechanisms of expansion for Expanding Cements
+The mechanisms of expansion for Expanding Gements

-Expanding of cements means that expanding of cement relative volume due to cement bulk expansion (Danjuschewskij, 1983).
+relative volume due to cement bulk expansion (Danjuschewskij, 1983).
 It is caused by 9: